Emelieh21/Gefahrradtour/README.md

 ![image](assets/app-screenshot.png)

+The app can be visited **[here](https://emelieh21.shinyapps.io/Gefahrradtour/)**.

+### Availability and potential extension of the app
-**The app can be visited [here](https://emelieh21.shinyapps.io/Gefahrradtour/)**.
-Currently, this demo version of the app is only available for the restricted area of Berlin for which we have data on navigable roads available.
+Currently, this demo version of the app is **only available for a restricted area of Berlin** for which we have data on navigable roads and accidents available.
+Not all cities will have such robust data on accidents, however **the HERE data layers provide some possible avenues to extend Gefahrradtour** to these cities.
+One such example is the information on signage.
+Within the area covered by the HERE signage data, we see that 70% of accidents involving bicycles occur where there is no traffic signage (within 20 meters), giving some indication that signs help to reduce to accidents.

+There would need to be more rigorous analysis to contextualize this (e.g. total sign coverage and traffic volumes), but doing so in a more fleshed-out product would allow for a more flexible application to additional cities with only partial data coverage.

 ### Technologies used in the app
 The app is build with R Shiny (see the [app.R](app.R) script).
 For all the mapping functionality, it used the Leaflet package and the theme applied is [Bootstrap Sketchy](https://bootswatch.com/sketchy/).
 For the geocoding and reverse geocoding we used the [HERE Geocoding and Search API](https://developer.here.com/products/geocoding-and-search).
 As explained above the routes are computed using an algorithm to find the shortest path between two points using the navigable roads data set from the HERE data layers.